tldr-pages/tldr/pages/common/ya.md

 `ya pub --str {{string_message}}`

-- Publish a message to the current instance with json body:
+- Publish a message to the current instance with JSON body:

 `ya pub --json {{json_message}}`